Sara-Gavi/Sara-Gavi/README.md

 I'm a junior developer building my technical profile by combining web development with analytical thinking — guided by creativity and purpose.

 - 💻 Trained in JavaScript, React, Node.js, and Git
-- 📊 Currently learning Python and data analysis to explore smarter, more sustainable, and human-centered solutions
+- 📊 Currently learning Python and analytical thinking to explore smarter, more sustainable, and human-centered solutions.
 - 🌍 I believe in technology as a tool for social progress and meaningful impact
 - 🏃‍♀️ I come from the world of sports and team management, and I bring values like discipline, resilience, and communication into tech